Bad Guy (Eminem song): Background and theme

-In "Bad Guy", Eminem plays the role of Matthew Mitchell, the little brother of the character Eminem portrayed in The Marshall Mathers LP single, "Stan".
-The song "Stan" recounts the story of an obsessed, mentally ill fan named Stan, who kills himself, his girlfriend and their unborn child because Eminem was not responding to his letters, until it was too late.
+In "Bad Guy", Eminem plays the role of Matthew Mitchell, the little brother of the Stan character Eminem portrayed in The Marshall Mathers LP single, "Stan".
+The song "Stan" recounts the story of an obsessed, mentally ill young man, a fan named Stan who kills himself, his girlfriend and their unborn child because Eminem was not responding to his letters, until it was too late.
 On "Bad Guy", Stan's brother Matthew is older now and wants revenge against Eminem.
 Eminem sees Matthew "skulking around his driveway with a knife and in a novelistic flourish, he details that Matthew's 'mouth is full of saliva' as he circles the house."
 Matthew then kidnaps Eminem, throws him in the trunk of his car, and then drives around Detroit listening to The Marshall Mathers LP.
-Just like in "Stan", Eminem raps the second to last verse in his perspective.
+Just like in "Stan", Eminem raps the final verse from his perspective.
 Throughout the song he also makes references back to "Stan" and The Marshall Mathers LP.
-Into the second part of the song, the production fades out and Eminem battles his alter-ego Slim Shady in his head.
+Into the second part of the song, the production fades out and Eminem battles his alter-ego, Slim Shady, in his head.

 Eminem spoke on the song saying; "Making the 'Bad Guy' record I felt like I want to make sure that I make something that ties in with The Marshall Mathers LP.
 You know, the first one.
-And I wanted to make it make sense that if I’m gonna go down this road, this could be—be ready for what’s about to happen.
+And I wanted to make it make sense that if I'm gonna go down this road, this could be ready for what's about to happen.
 So, it's kinda like to me the song the way I was thinking when I wrote it was like, 'What if this nightmare just happened that I decided to do this album and everything just started coming back on me?'
-Matthew came back, Stan’s little brother, and he came back to kill me.
+Matthew came back, Stan's little brother, and he came back to kill me.
 Just all this shit just started happening.
 So, it was kinda like 'Bad Guy' to me is more like, technically to me, is more like an intro to the album, like, okay, this is what's about to happen.
 Here it is.
 And then picking up from the 'Criminal' skit where The Marshall Mathers LP left off.
 I don't know if anyone caught that, but that's kind of where the continuation starts."